Where to go on holiday in July

 If you want a stylish place to stay in a remote location it’s hard to beat Pen-y-Dyffryn Country Hotel set in five acres of grounds in the rolling hills of the Welsh-Shropshire border.
 It has an award-winning restaurant, lovely bedrooms and also welcomes pets.

 This is a great time of year to visit Scotland.
-You could join an intimate cruise in the Highlands and Islands on a lovingly-restored traditional wooden boat or choose from a range of short breaks including whisky tours on Islay and the chance to see Minke Whales, otters, seals, porpoises on a wildlife cruise around Mull.
+You can rent a cottage, join an intimate cruise in the Highlands and Islands on a lovingly-restored traditional wooden boat or choose from a range of short breaks including whisky tours on Islay and the chance to see Minke Whales, otters, seals, porpoises on a wildlife cruise around Mull.

 Camping is all the rage but if you can’t face cramped tents and damp sleeping bags, check into Feather Down Farms which has luxurious and spacious fixed tents at 20 working farms across the UK.
 Alternatively, sleep in a luxury tent in the palatial grounds of a posh country house with Country House Hideout.
 If you can’t bear to leave your dog behind, try one of these dog-friendly caravan parks across the UK.